Frida Hyvönen: Career

-Hyvönen's first record, Until Death Comes, was recorded at Stockholm's Atlantis Studios and co-produced with Jari Haapalainen of The Bear Quartet.
+Hyvönen's first record, Until Death Comes, was recorded at Atlantis Studios in Stockholm and co-produced with Jari Haapalainen of The Bear Quartet.
 The record was released in the EU in 2005 on The Concretes record label Licking Fingers, in the United States in 2006 on Secretly Canadian and in Australia in 2007 on Chapter Music.
 Hyvönen received the 2005 Stockholmspriset ("The Stockholm Prize") by the Swedish publication Nöjesguiden for her debut album.
-Her first single, "I Drive My Friend", climbed the hit-list in Sweden for a few weeks.

-In the fall of 2005, Frida wrote music for dance performance PUDEL, by choreographer Dorte Olesen.
+In the fall of 2005, Hyvönen wrote music for dance performance Pudel, by choreographer Dorte Olesen.
 She also performed the music live on stage at Dansens Hus in Stockholm.
 The music was recorded in 2006 and released in January 2007.

 In spring 2006, she toured the United Kingdom with José González, and in summer 2006 she toured the US with fellow Swedish artist Jens Lekman.

 Hyvönen's next album, "Silence is Wild", was released on 29 October 2008 in Scandinavia and 4 November 2008 in North America and Australia.
-Once again, Jari Haapalainen was co-producing with Hyvönen.
+Once again, Jari Haapalainen co-produced with Hyvönen.
 The album was critically acclaimed, and resulted in Hyvönen winning "Kulturpriset" ("The Culture Prize") in 2009, given by Swedish newspaper Dagens Nyheter.

-The same year, she was the first Swedish pop artist invited to play a show at Dramaten, the Royal Theatre in Stockholm, and also, she completed a collaboration with photographer Elin Berge, "Drottninglandet".
-The project consisted of a book of photos by Berge, with an accompanying CD of instrumental music composed and performed by Hyvonen.
+The same year, she was the first Swedish pop artist invited to play a show at the Royal Dramatic Theatre in Stockholm, and she completed a collaboration with photographer Elin Berge, "Drottninglandet".
+The project consisted of a book of photos by Berge, with an accompanying CD of instrumental music composed and performed by Hyvönen.
 The book followed women from Thailand, living in the north of Sweden.

 In 2012 Hyvönen - for the third time together with Haapalainen - recorded the Album "To the Soul" in Benny Andersson's new studio Riksmixningsverket at Skeppsholmen in Stockholm.
-Engineer was Linn Fijal.
+The engineer was Linn Fijal.

-Frida recorded and released music for a second photo book with Elin Berge, "Kungariket" in 2015, this time turning their eye towards Swedish men in Thailand.
+Hyvönen recorded and released music for a second photo book with Elin Berge, "Kungariket" in 2015, this time turning their eye towards Swedish men in Thailand.

-In 2016, Frida wrote her first album in Swedish, "Kvinnor och Barn", which was lifted to the sky by critics, and earned her 2 Grammis Awards in the categories "Lyricist" and "Composer".
+In 2016, Frida wrote her first album in Swedish, "Kvinnor och Barn", which was acclaimed by critics and won two Grammis Awards in the categories "Lyricist" and "Composer".
 The album was co-produced with Tobias Fröberg.

 In 2017, she composed and arranged music for a theatre play, "ILYA", by director Lars Rudolfsson, at the Stockholm City Theatre.

-The same year, she revisited Dramaten together with First Aid Kit, Annika Norlin, Loney, Dear, among others, to perform a tribute to Leonard Cohen.
+The same year, she revisited the Royal Dramatic Theatre together with First Aid Kit, Annika Norlin, Loney, Dear, among others, to perform a tribute to Leonard Cohen.
 The show was broadcast on Swedish Television.

-Hyvönen's new album "Dream of Independence" will be released in March 2021 by RMV Grammofon.
+Hyvönen's most recent album, "Dream of Independence", was released in 2021 by RMV Grammofon.
 It was recorded at Riksmixningsverket with engineer Linn Fijal.